ADLINK-IST/opensplice/src/api/dcps/java5/doc/EXAMPLES.md

 ### General posix build/run environment setup                                           {#posixgeneral}
-In the following examples `$OSPL_HOME` identifies the installation directory of OpenSplice. *Note* it is not however required that this be exported as a variable in the shell environment.
+In the following examples `$OSPL_HOME` identifies the installation directory of Vortex OpenSplice. *Note* it is not however required that this be exported as a variable in the shell environment.

 A script `release.com` is provided.
-It exports a value of `OSPL_URI` to indicate the file `$OSPL_HOME/etc/config/ospl.xml` and also makes the OpenSplice libraries available on the library load path.
+It exports a value of `OSPL_URI` to indicate the file `$OSPL_HOME/etc/config/ospl.xml` and also makes the Vortex OpenSplice libraries available on the library load path.

 ### Building a single example

-Change directory to the example source directory and `make`.
+Change directory to the example source directory and call maven `mvn`.
 E.g.:

     $ cd $OSPL_HOME
     $ ./release.com
     $ cd $OSPL_HOME/examples/dcps/HelloWorld/java5
-    $ make
+    $ mvn

 ### Building all examples

-The top-level makefile `Makefile.All_Java` can be used to build all the examples.
+To build all the examples just run maven in the top level examples directory E.g.:

     $ cd $OSPL_HOME
     $ ./release.com
     $ cd $OSPL_HOME/examples
-    $ make -f Makefile.All_Java
+    $ mvn

 Windows:                                                                                {#buildwindows}
 --------